ketch/nodepy/paper.md

 Much of the initial `NodePy` development was performed by D. Ketcheson while he was supported by a DOE Computational Science Graduate Fellowship.
 Development has also been supported by funding from King Abdullah University of Science and Technology.
+Additional minor contributions to the code have been provided by Mikael Mortensen, Alex Fikl, Sidafa Conde, John Sellers, Kevin Siswandi, and Colin Macdonald.

 # References